-The mission of the NTID Office of Diversity and Inclusion is to help transform NTID into a more inclusive and diverse learning community with emphasis on access, success, and equity by recruiting, retaining, and ensuring success of diverse students, faculty, and staff.
-NTID strives to build a community that values and respects one another by engaging all stakeholders and providing the best learning environment for faculty, staff, and student success.
-The NTID Office of Diversity and Inclusion supports this vision by promoting inclusion and diversity through different learning channels with emphasis on the inclusive model of excellence.
+The mission of the NTID Office of Diversity and Inclusion is to transform NTID into a progressively inclusive and diverse learning community with emphasis on access, success, and equity by recruiting, retaining, and ensuring success of diverse students, faculty, and staff.

 NTID Diversity Group (NDG)

 The NTID Diversity Group (NDG) is a faculty and staff volunteer group committed to promoting the best possible learning, living and working experience for AALANA (Asian, Latino, African, and Native American) members of the RIT/NTID community.
 NDG's focus is community involvement, professional development and being a resource for the RIT/NTID community.